March 6, 2019 | By Peyton Sawyer

 As an entrepreneur, you may have lots of good ideas all the time, but it can be hard to choose just one great idea that's really worth taking a chance on.
 The problem is in convincing others that the risk is worth taking.

 Turning your idea into something tangible will take money.
-If you don’t have the start-up cash to take your dream into reality, then you may need to seek an investor or lender that can see your vision.
+If you don’t have the start-up cash to take your dream into reality, then you may need to seek an investor or funder that can see your vision.
 But that can be easier said than done.

 Finding the funding to help build your new business is not always so simple.
 Opening a new business will take more than just an idea; it takes a solid business plan, research, knowledge, and the resources needed to succeed.
 Whether those resources are available to you because of your hard work and the funding options open to business owners, or an investor that has agreed to back your business idea, you need to make educated decisions that really benefit your business.

 When money hasn’t started rolling in yet, it can be difficult to create a good product or service.
 That's why so many small businesses are looking for the funding they need to get up and running.
 Taking the time to consider all of your funding options is important when opening a business.
 Here are some ways you could get the funding you need for your new business.